lngng/moDSTogether/README.md

 - Useful for making cheatsheets and pulling back the veil on Don't Starve Together's API.
 - See output from consolecommands.lua & debugcommands.lua in /examples for good use-cases.

+*Have tools/scripts of your own?
+I'd like to include them!
+(With full credit/linking, of course.)*

 ## Find a Team

 **IMPORTANT:** No personal information allowed other than usernames, nicknames, or first names.